 Back to: LINQ Tutorial For Beginners and Professionals

-In this article, I am going to discuss Cast Operator in C# with Examples.
-Please read our previous article before proceeding to this article where we discussed the ToDictionary Method in C# with Examples.
-Like ToList, ToArray, and ToDictionary, the Cast Operator also belongs to the conversion operators category.
+In this article, I am going to discuss LINQ Cast Method in C# with Examples.
+Please read our previous article where we discussed the LINQ ToDictionary Method in C# with Examples.
+Like the LINQ ToList, ToArray, and ToDictionary, the Cast Method also belongs to the conversion operators category.

 Parameters: